 Donate to the Charity of the Quarter: We pool the donations from our members and give the total to a local charitable organization.
-For March-April 2014, the SHL is collecting donations for We Are Family.
+For July through September 2015, the SHL is collecting donations for Charleston NAACP.
 Please help us make a generous donation to this deserving charity.

 Because we are affiated with the Amazon Associates program, our organization earns up to a 15% commission on any items purchased at Amazon.com through the links on our Website.
 So, if you were going to be buying anything at all from them, this is a super-easy way to contribute to SHL!
 Here are two ways you can do it: